Hygrometer: Hair tension hygrometers

 These devices use a human or animal hair under some tension.
+(Whalebone and other materials may be used in place of hair.)
 The hair is hygroscopic (tending toward retaining moisture); its length changes with humidity, and the length change may be magnified by a mechanism and indicated on a dial or scale.
-In the late 17th century, such devices were called by some scientists hygroscopes; that word is no longer in use, but hygroscopic and hygroscopy, which derive from it, still are.
-The traditional folk art device known as a weather house works on this principle.
-Whale bone and other materials may be used in place of hair.
+Swiss physicist and geologist Horace Bénédict de Saussure was the first to build such a hygrometer, in 1783.
+The traditional folk art device known as a weather house also works on this principle.

-In 1783, Swiss physicist and geologist Horace Bénédict de Saussure built the first hair-tension hygrometer using human hair.

 The pulley is connected to an index which moves over a graduated scale (e).
 The instrument can be made more sensitive by removing oils from the hair, such as by first soaking the hair in diethyl ether.

 Psychrometer (wet-and-dry-bulb thermometer)

 A psychrometer, or a wet and dry-bulb thermometer, consists of two calibrated thermometers, one that is dry and one that is kept moist with distilled water on a sock or wick.
 At temperatures above the freezing point of water, evaporation of water from the wick lowers the temperature, such that the wet-bulb thermometer will be at a lower temperature than that of the dry-bulb thermometer.
 When the air temperature is below freezing, however, the wet-bulb must be covered with a thin coating of ice, in order to be accurate.
 As a result of the heat of sublimation, the wet-bulb temperature will eventually be lower than the dry bulb, although this may take many minutes of continued use of the psychrometer.

 Relative humidity (RH) is computed from the ambient temperature, shown by the dry-bulb thermometer and the difference in temperatures as shown by the wet-bulb and dry-bulb thermometers.
 Relative humidity can also be determined by locating the intersection of the wet and dry-bulb temperatures on a psychrometric chart.
 The dry and wet thermometers coincide when the air is fully saturated, and the greater the difference the drier the air.
-Psychrometers are commonly used in meteorology, and in the HVAC industry for proper refrigerant charging of residential and commercial air conditioning systems.
+Psychrometers are commonly used in meteorology, and in the heating, ventilation, and air conditioning (HVAC) industry for proper refrigerant charging of residential and commercial air conditioning systems.

 Sling psychrometer

-A sling psychrometer, which uses thermometers attached to a handle is manually spun in free air flow until both temperatures stabilize.
-This is sometimes used for field measurements, but is being replaced by more convenient electronic sensors.
+A sling psychrometer, which uses thermometers attached to a handle, is manually spun in free air flow until both temperatures stabilize.
+This is sometimes used for field measurements but is being replaced by more convenient electronic sensors.
 A whirling psychrometer uses the same principle, but the two thermometers are fitted into a device that resembles a ratchet or football rattle.